Home Page Background

 Cornhole can be played in a variety of ways to make the experience and enjoyment accessible for everyone.
 There are two variations that are encouraged when playing the sport:

-1. Traditional (Unified): Typically, players would start their throw behind the front of the board to ensure the game is being played fairly.
+1. Traditional: Typically, teammates play across from each other.
+Players throw behind the front edge of the board to ensure the game is being played fairly.
 Both teams take turns throwing towards the board across them with the goal of getting the bean bag in the hole.
-Games are scored to a game of 21 points.
+Traditionally games are played to 21 points, using cancellation scoring.
 Scores are determined as followed: 1 point for landing the bean bag on the board and 3 points for getting the bean bag in the hole.
-An alternative would be a timed scoring system where teams play for 15-20 minutes with the highest scoring team taking the win.
+In most Unified Tournaments, games are played for a time duration (anywhere between 10-15 minutes) with the highest scoring team taking the win.

-2. Adaptive focused (Unified): Depending on your athletes needs, players would start their throw from a position they feel most comfortable.
+2. Adaptive Focused: Depending on your athletes needs, players would start their throw from a position they feel most comfortable.
 Partners are open to assist the athlete's throw with verbal and/or visual cues.
 This variation of the game does not have to be played traditionally but rather accessible for everyone to enjoy and experience.
-Games are still scored traditionally with a game to 21 points (1 point for landing the bean bag on the board and 3 points for getting the bean bag in the hole) or a timed scoring system for teams to play for 15-20 minutes with the highest scoring team taking the win.
+Games can be scored the same, or you can play without cancelling and each team scores their bags.

 We highly encourage that you check in with your game/tournament organizer to clarify the rules and guidelines of your event!